shaposhnikoff/my_medium_articles_starred/postgres-multimaster-34f2446d5e14.md

 * table and database groups

-If a new table is added into one of masters in replica we should also add it to Bucardo manually, as it belongs to tables schemas.
+If a new table is added into one of the masters in replica we should also add it to Bucardo manually, as it belongs to table schemas.

 ## Upgrading stage DB without downtime using Bucardo

 So, we want to upgrade our PostgreSQL from 9.4 to 9.5 without downtime.
 Here is a short playbook for it:

-* take snapshot of existing RDS instance
+* take a snapshot of existing RDS instance

 * create new master based on this snapshot